-We are a leading UK charity dedicated to the prevention and reduction of gambling harm.
+We are a leading impact-focused UK charity dedicated to the prevention and reduction of gambling harm.

 According to the World Health Organization, "The gambling-related burden of harm appears to be of similar magnitude to harm attributed to major depressive disorder and alcohol misuse and dependence.
 It is substantially higher than harm attributed to drug dependence disorder"

 Here at Gambling Education Network, we know that sometimes all it takes to change the world is a little support.
 Since our founding in 2020, we have been determined to make as much impact as possible.

 The core of our efforts is to bring out the ideas and passion of people with lived experience to a range of activities that reduce and prevent gambling harm.
 Through all of our endeavours, we ensure that we display the conviction that matches the need.

 We are authentic